We sort your Self Assessment for you. £119, all in.

 HMRC consider securities to be assets.
 This means that if you sell them for a profit, you might be liable to pay Capital Gains Tax.
 The Capital Gains Tax allowance in the 2020/21 tax year is £12,300 – which means that you can earn up to £12,300 profit from trading securities tax-free.

 After this, you owe tax at the following rates:

-The only exception is profit from selling securities held in an ISA account – gains from ISAs are always tax-free.
+You pay tax from selling securities held in an ISA account, in which case gains from ISAs are always tax-free.

 To pay Capital Gains Tax, you’ll need to submit a Self Assessment Tax return.
 You do this by 31st January after the tax year you’re paying for.